Hermann Axen

-Hermann Axen (6 March 1916 – 15 February 1992) was a German political activist who became involved in political resistance during the twelve Nazi years, most of which he spent in state detention.
-After the war he became a national politician in the Soviet occupation zone, relaunched in 1949 as the German Democratic Republic / East Germany.
+Hermann Axen (6 March 1916 – 15 February 1992) was a German communist politician who held several high-ranking positions in the Socialist Unity Party between 1949 and 1989.
+He became involved in the German resistance to Nazi rule, spending much of that time in state detention, including Auschwitz.
+After the war he became a prominent politician in the Soviet occupation zone, reorganized in 1949 as the German Democratic Republic (East Germany).
 He served as a relatively high-profile member of the powerful Politburo of the Central Committee between 1970 and 1989.

-In November 1989 he visited Moscow for eye surgery.
-While he was away the entire Politburo of which he was a member, resigned in 8 November 1989, and he too was excluded from it.
+In November 1989, Axen visited Moscow for eye surgery.
+While he was away, the entire Politburo (of which he was a member) resigned on 8 November 1989, and he too was excluded from it.
 On his return in January 1990 he was arrested, suspected of corruption and abuse of public office.
 This dramatic reversal of fortune came during a period of rapid political change.
 At the time of his death the arrest warrant had been rescinded and the case against him remained unproven, the necessary investigations having been delayed or suspended in response to his declining health.

 Life

 Provenance and early years

 Hermann Axen was born in Leipzig.
 His father worked as a sales representative.
-His schooling took him to the "Realgymnasium" which in the eyes of British historian David Childs made him a "grammar school boy".
+His schooling took him to the Realgymnasium which in the eyes of British historian David Childs made him a "grammar school boy".
 His family background was evidently an intellectual one: a source mentions his father's large private library.
 The family adhered to the liberal branch of Judaism and he received a Bar Mitzvah.
 A year later he horrified his parents by renouncing religion.
 Two years after that (and less than a year before the Nazi take-over), influenced by his brother Rudolf, he joined the Young Communists.